Thomasc33/ViBot/README.md

 Start the bot by either `node .` or via nodemon: `npm i -g nodemon` and `nodemon .` (nodemon will hot reload on file changes)

 # Documentation

 ## Command Parameters

+`Name` **String**
+- *The name of the command.
+This is something the user has to input in order to run the command.*
+- Required: true
+- Default: null
+## Command Parameters Test
 *All of these are case sensitive, and it is required that you type them exactly like how they are displayed below*

 ### **Name**: (String) The name of the command.
 This is something the user has to input in order to run the command.